pulumi/examples/cloud-ts-voting-app/README.md

     $ pulumi config set --secret redisPassword S3cr37Password
     ```

-### Compile the TypeScript program
+### Install dependencies

 1. Restore NPM modules via `npm install` or `yarn install`.

-1. Compile the program via `tsc` or `npm run build` or `yarn run build`.

 ### Preview and deploy

-1. Ensure the Docker daemon is running on your machine, then preview and deploy the program with `pulumi update`.
+1. Ensure the Docker daemon is running on your machine, then preview and deploy the program with `pulumi up`.
 The program deploys 24 resources and takes about 10 minutes to complete.

 1. View the stack output properties via `pulumi stack output`.
 The stack output property `frontendUrl` is the URL and port of the deployed app: